What would you do for a loved one?

 "Good to hear that, sweetheart!
 Now, clocks starting Jackson McCrae.
 Remember the red umbrella."

 JAX: "You didn't tell me what you want?"

 STRANGER #1: "Yes, I did Jax, We want YOU, and ONLY YOU!
 Nine and a half minutes, now.
 Do you want to continue this conversation or get the girl?"

 JAX: "I'm on my way."

 ACT FOUR: SCENE TWO

-JAX: Jax hangs up the phone and reaches into the nightstand where he keeps his Walther 380 and a couple of rounds.
-Slams the door behind him.
-Takes the elevator to the lobby.
-Asks the doorman for his red umbrella and heads out the door with it at a running pace.
-Running the 4 blocks to the river walk he passes by Don and Jolee sitting at a window table.
+JAX: Jax hangs up the phone and reaches into the nightstand, where he keeps his Walther 380 and a couple of rounds.
+He was slamming the door behind him.
+He takes the elevator to the lobby.
+Asks the Doorman for his red umbrella and heads out the door with it at a running pace.
+Running the four blocks to the riverwalk, he passes by Don and Jolee sitting at a window table.
 Don sees Jax run past and goes to see where his best friend is going so frantically.

 You hear a shot fired as his red umbrella hits the ground.

 The camera fades to black on the umbrella weaving back and forth.